michael2012z/BitBible/markdown/Etheridge/files/Matt.md

 15. and was there until the death of Herodes.
 That it might be fulfilled which was spoken from the Lord by the prophet, saying, Out of Metsreen have I called my son.

-16. Then Herodes, when he saw that he had been deluded by the Magians, was greatly wroth, and sent (and) killed all the children of Beth-lechem, and all its limits, from two years and under,A son of two years. according to the time which he had inquired from the Magians.
+16. Then Herodes, when he saw that he had been deluded by the Magians, was greatly wroth, and sent (and) killed all the children of Beth-lechem, and all its limits, from two years and under,

 17. Then was fulfilled what was spoken by Eramio the prophet, who said,